marketlandscape/marketlandscape.github.io/method/index.md

 ## What the indexes represent

 They translate broad market conditions into a relative positioning scale designed to orient users within the market cycle.
-The scale provides a common reference framework for interpreting current conditions by situating them within their historical and cyclical structure.
+The scale provides a common reference framework for interpreting current conditions by situating them within their historical and cyclical context.

 ## Cycle-first construction